gsvaliente/sprint2/README.md

 ## MongoDB

 - 2.3 Level 1 : Create the same database as the optic, but with MongoDB.
 I was able to figure it out, but after completing thought of another way to do it.
-Might be changed. 😑
+Might be changed. 😑. pending review. ✅

+- 2.3 Level 1 : Pizza database created with test data, pending review. ✅

 - 2.3 Level 1 : Same as 2.1, pizza database.
 Yet to be completed. ⛔️